toolfactory/narcissus/README.md

 Of course if you make use of JNI to bypass Java's security, and things break, you get to keep all the pieces:

 > Native code that bypasses source-language-level access checks may have undesirable effects on program execution.
 For example, an inconsistency may be created if a native method modifies a `final` field after a just-in-time (JIT) compiler has inlined accesses to the field.
 Similarly, native methods should not modify immutable objects such as fields in instances of `java.lang.String` or `java.lang.Integer`.
 Doing so may lead to breakage of invariants in the Java platform implementation. *(--[The Java Native Interface — Programmer’s Guide and Specification](https://github.com/iTimeTraveler/mybooks/blob/master/The%20Java%20Native%20Interface%20%E2%80%94%20Programmer%E2%80%99s%20Guide%20and%20Specification.pdf), section 10.9)*

-## Status

-Narcissus works today; however, work is needed to port the build configuration to every major operating system and architecture.
-Please get in touch if you can help with this.

-## Usage

-The API is all contained in [Narcissus.java](https://github.com/lukehutch/narcissus/blob/main/jni/src/main/java/narcissus/Narcissus.java).

 ## Why "Narcissus"?